mwmbl/blog/content/articles/update-november-2023.md

 ## Launch of the stats page

-A few weeks ago we launched a (real-time stats page)[https://mwmbl.org/stats/].
+A few weeks ago we launched a [real-time stats page](https://mwmbl.org/stats/).
 On an average day, around 60 volunteers are helping us crawl the web, and we're crawling around a million pages a day.
 We now have visibility on which domains we're crawling most frequently, and ensuring these domains are